notnyt/beaglebone/README.md

 # Run the callback every time the specified voltage change is detected
 # This method has one additional argument that is optional.
-# Repeats: How many times we will run the event
+# Repeats: How many times to will run the event
 # By default, it will run forever every time the specified condition is detected
 # Detect 10mv of change polling 10 times a second.
 p9_33.run_on_change(callback, 10, 0.1)